kubasejdak/platform/.github/ISSUE_TEMPLATE/feature_request.md

 ### Attachments and other context
 Add any other context (e.g. logs, screenshots) that is relevant to this issue.

-1. List of the included files with description.
+1. List of the included files with their description.